This post was originally written in September 2017 and updated in September 2021.

 I'm not much of a drinker, so you might be wondering "Why would she go to Napa, California?
 That's wine country and you go there to drink".
 I was pleasantly surprised to learn all about all sorts of other interesting Napa happenings besides wine while traveling recently with DoNapa as part of a sponsored press trip.

-Go for a Bike Ride Along the Napa River
+Bike Ride Along the Napa River

 With such lovely weather throughout the year, why not spend a day in Napa enjoying the great outdoors?
 One of my favorite ways to explore a new destination is on a bicycle, and Napa is no exception!
 As a bike commuter this is probably not a surprise, but my ride in Napa was far less stressful than my daily ride in Chicago.